wavemotion-dave/DS994a/README.md

 Features :
 -----------------------
 * Games and programs run at or near full speed across the spectrum of DS hardware (though the emulator targets the DSi / XL for optmium performance)
-* Cart loads up to 512K Banked (+40K of GROM beyond the 24K Console GROM)
+* Cart loads up to 2048K (2MB) on the DSi and 512K on the DS using standard TI99 bankswitching (+40K of GROM beyond the 24K Console GROM)
 * 32K RAM Expansion built-in
 * SAMS at full 1MB for the DSi (and above) and 512K for the older DS/DS-Lite units
 * MBX and Mini-Mem carts supported with extra RAM.
 Use Options to select cart type